 - The Audit and Risk Committee reviews DuluxGroup's risk management framework on an annual basis to ensure that it remains sound.
-Such a review took place in the 2016 financial year. - Material financial and non-financial business risks are systematically and formally reviewed by the Board, Board Committees, DuluxGroup Executive and key business and functional units within the company on an annual basis.
-These reviews were conducted in the 2016 financial year. - The key identified risks are then systematically reviewed by the DuluxGroup Executive during the year to ensure controls remain sound and improvement actions are progressed.
+Such a review took place in the 2017 financial year. - Material financial and non-financial business risks are systematically and formally identified and assessed by the Board, the Audit and Risk Committee, the DuluxGroup Executive and each of the key business and functional units within the company on (at least) an annual basis.
+These assessments were conducted in the 2017 financial year. - The key identified risks are then systematically reviewed by the DuluxGroup Executive during the year to ensure controls remain sound and improvement actions are progressed.
 The results of these risk reviews are then reported to the relevant Board Committee tasked with oversight of the relevant risk.
-The outcomes of these Committee reviews are then reported to the Audit and Risk Committee and the Board.

-- Formal risk reporting is provided to the Board on an ongoing basis. - Risk assessments are performed for individual material projects, capital expenditure, products and country risks as required.
+The outcomes of these Committee reviews are then reported to the Audit and Risk Committee and the Board. - Formal risk reporting is provided to the Board on an ongoing basis. - Risk assessments are performed for individual material projects, capital expenditure, products and country risks as required.